sighupio/getting-started/distro-on-vms/README.md

 - **Ansible** - used by furyctl to execute the roles from SD installers
 - VMs OS: RHEL 8, RHEL 9, Rocky Linux 8, Rocky Linux 9, Debian 12, Alma Linux 9, Ubuntu 20, or Ubuntu 24
 - Valid FQDN for all the VMs, with a valid domain: for example, each VM should have a corresponding DNS entry like `worker1.example.tld`, `worker2.example.tld`, `master1.worker.tld`, etc.
-- Static IP address for each VM.
+- Fixed IP address for each VM.
 - Two VMs for the load balancer Nodes (at least 1vCPU 1GB RAM each)
 - An additional IP that will be used by keepalived to expose the two load balancers in HA, and a DNS record pointed to this IP for the control-plane address.
 - Three VMs for the master nodes (at least 2vCPU and 4GB RAM each)
 - Three VMs for the worker nodes (at least 4vCPU and 8GB RAM each)
 - `root` or passwordless sudo user SSH access to the VMs
+- Route53 credentials with permission to modify a zone (optional)

 > [!WARNING]
 > Support for the ARM platform is still in beta status, the Load Balancers installed with the `haproxy` role are not currently supported for RHEL and RHEL derivatives running on ARM.
 Please use a different OS for the Load Balancers VMs (or disable them and create your own load balancer).